-There is a host of pre-bookable excursions available together with multiple night stays at lodges specifically aimed at wildlife viewing but throughout the Rocky Mountains you can often see black bear, elk, mountain sheep & goats along the roadside.
+There is a host of pre-bookable excursions available together with multiple nights’ stays at lodges specifically aimed at wildlife viewing but throughout the Rocky Mountains, you can often see black bears, elk, mountain sheep & goats along the roadside.

 Here is a brief overview but, of course, for more information just contact us at Prestige Holidays Canada!

-During June, Twillingate in Newfoundland offers a chance to see both icebergs and Humpback whales on one excursion while from Bay Bulls, there is a puffin and whale watching excursion which is immensely popular.
+During June, Twillingate in Newfoundland offers a chance to see both icebergs and Humpback whales on one excursion.
+When taking the trip from Bay Bulls, there is the chance to spot puffin and whale.
 Gros Morne National Park is home to both moose and caribou.

 The Cape Breton Highlands area of Nova Scotia boasts a large population of moose and black bear and from Cheticamp, you can take a whale watching excursion and frequent sightings include Pilot, Minke and Finback Whales.

-Not far from Tadoussac is Sacre-Coeur and here you can take an excursion to see black bear and the occasional beaver.
-Watch the bear in their natural environment as your guide offers commentary on specific habitat need and behavioural traits.
+Not far from Tadoussac is Sacre-Coeur and here you can take an excursion to see black bears and the occasional beaver.
+Watch the bear in their natural environment as your guide offers commentary on specific habitat needs and behavioural traits.

-Algonquin Provincial Park is home to moose, black bear, moose, white tailed deer, and wolves.
+Algonquin Provincial Park is home to moose, black bear, moose, porcupine, white-tailed deer, and wolves.
 Generally, moose are best spotted early morning/evening in ponds and lakes feeding on lilies, pondweed, and grasses.
 There is also a host of birdlife in the park including great blue heron, loon, ducks, jay and chickadees to name just a few.

-Banff and Jasper National Parks are home to a cornucopia of Canada’s Wildlife including black and grizzly bear, mountain goat and sheep, elk, deer, moose, wolf, and coyote and many of these can be seen while driving around.
-In both Banff and Jasper towns, there’s guided wildlife viewing excursions with local guides who know the area so well and therefore know where the best opportunities are to see certain animals.
+Banff and Jasper National Parks are home to a cornucopia of Canada’s Wildlife including black and grizzly bears, mountain goats and sheep, elk, deer, moose, wolf, and coyote and many of these can be seen while driving around.
+In both Banff and Jasper towns, there are guided wildlife viewing excursions with local guides who know the area so well and therefore know where the best opportunities are to see certain animals.